GrigoryKrasnochub/js_browser_fingerprint_attribute/README.md

 1. Parse it from store page
 2. Load .crx archive with extension (I used <a href="https://crxextractor.com/">crxextractor</a>)
-3. Open manifest.json (it's not zip, so use the special arhivator), looking for static files in "web_accessible_resources"
+3. Open archive and find manifest.json (it's not zip, so use the special arhivator), looking for static files in "web_accessible_resources"

 ### Ports detector